vinicius-roc/micronaut-kover-error-fix/README.md

 ## Micronaut grpc Application + Kover

-Project to reproduce error on build Micronaut grpc Application with Kover plugin
+Project to show how to fix error on build Micronaut grpc Application with Kover plugin, that runs nativeImageTest task

 ## The problem